YuHo0/Capstone-project---Renal-Artery-Image-Segmentation-and-3D-Modeling-of-Abdominal-Aortic-Vessels/README.md

 ### Phase 3: 3D Reconstruction & Modeling
 * **Algorithm:** The system stacks the predicted 2D masks along the Z-axis (longitudinal axis) based on slice thickness.
 The boundary contours are then used to generate a **triangular mesh surface** (STL format) for solid modeling.

-## 📚 Documentation & Project Structure

-The project is organized to be modular and professional:
 ## 📝 Author's Note

 The full academic report is available in the `docs/` folder (in Traditional Chinese).
 This repository, including the code structure and this README, serves as the English technical summary demonstrating my skills in deep learning implementation, computer vision, and full-stack system integration.